 - Now, nail the square-cut half of the arch onto the header.
 Okay, that’s it.
 You are now a pro at framing an arch.
 Congratulations.

-You see, we told you it wasn’t hard.
-Now you’re ready to put up drywall and get this project finished.
+You see, we told you framing an arch wasn’t hard!
+Now you’re ready to drywall your arch and get this project finished.
+We look forward to working with you on designing the perfect arch for your home, and if you have any questions, call us.
+We’re here to help.
 Better get to it!